soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 ### Default Interface Methods
 - A `default method` is a method defined within an interface with the `default` keyword in which a method body is provided.
-- A `default method` defined an abstract method with a default implementation.
+- A `default method` defines an abstract method with a default implementation.
 - Classes have the option to override the default method, but they are not required to do so.
   - If the class does not override the method, the default implementation will be used.